 Living in a neighborhood with one or more sex offenders can be downright scary, especially if you have kids.
 If you live in New Jersey, a good safety precaution is to check the sex offender registry of NJ to see who is living in your vicinity.

 Knowing where the offenders live or work is enough for you and your loved ones to know which areas to avoid.

-The problem is that checking the registry daily can be a chore, and that’s why DoNotPay created a better solution.
-Sign up for our weekly sex offender updates and keep your family safe with DoNotPay.
+The problem is that checking the registry daily can be a chore, and that’s why DoNotPay created a better solution. and keep your family safe with DoNotPay.